adaptlearning/adapt-test-package/standard/src/components/adapt-contrib-textInput/README.md

 **prefix:** Text entered in this setting will appear before the input area.
 **suffix:** Text entered in this setting will appear after the input area.
+**placeholder** The placeholder setting specifies a short hint that describes the expected value of the input field.
 **_answers:** Multiple answers can be entered in this setting, for example:
 ```
    "_answers": [